EnterpriseDB/pg_failover_slots/README.md

 ### edb_failover_slots.standby_slots_min_confirmed

 Controls how many of the `edb_failover_slots.standby_slot_names` have to confirm before we send data through the logical replication slots.
+Setting -1 (the default) means to wait for all entries in `edb_failover_slots.standby_slot_names`.